 l Conflict and refugees

 To this day, conflicts between countries and ethnic groups are occurring in many parts of the world due to differences in religion, race, and culture.
-Regional conflicts that start in certain areas expand into wars between countries and even into indiscriminate terrorism that spread fear globally.
+Regional conflicts that start in certain areas expand into wars between countries and even into indiscriminate terrorism that spreads fear globally.
 Recently, conflicts and friction have intensified due to religious fundamentalism or exclusive nationalism.
 The conflict between Palestine and Israel and the civil war in Syria are affecting neighboring countries.

 The number of forcibly displaced people worldwide who have lost their homes due to conflict and violence reached 79.5 million or 1 percent of the world’s population at the end of 2019 (UNHCR).
 This number is the highest since World War II.
 As conflicts in the Middle East and Africa intensified in the 21st century, the number of refugees has exploded.